navyzhou926/navyzhou.github.com/index.markdown

 ---
 layout: post
-title: Peter's Corner
+title: Navy's Corner
 ---

-Welcome, I am Peter Wang, a [Open Source][oss] enthusiast.
+Welcome, I am Navy Zhou, a [Open Source][oss] enthusiast.
 This site is dedicated to providing information about [me](resume.html) and [what I do](/work).

 [oss]:http://en.wikipedia.org/wiki/Open_source